1. Sri Chaitanya IAS Academy

 Government Schemes | Awards |

-CLAT PG syllabus is designed in a way that it tests the candidate's understanding of different laws subjects that they studied during their LLB course.
+CLAT PG syllabus is designed to test the candidate's understanding of different law subjects that they studied during their LLB course.
 There will be 120 questions from various subjects of law.
-Below given is the list of important topics for CLAT PG 2025
+Below is the list of important topics for CLAT PG 2026

 Law | Topics |